 - An updated treatment plan is required that documents

 - the medical necessity for any change in frequency,

-- a documented plan for transition to a home program, and
+- a plan for transition to a home program and discharge.

-- If all of the above criteria are met, habilitative ST services may be allowed for up to two times per week (up to 104 visits/year) for children through the age five and, for those who are receiving therapy for the first time, during the initial year.
-For continued therapy for children over age five, therapy services may be allowed for up to 64 visits per year.
-Children with a diagnosis of autism or pervasive development disorder may qualify for increased services if medical necessity is demonstrated in the individual treatment plan.
+- If all of the above criteria are met, habilitative ST services may be allowed for up to two times per week (up to 104 visits/year) for children through age five and, for those who are receiving therapy for the first time, during the initial year.
+For continued therapy for children over age five, therapy services may be allowed for up to 1 visit per week with an optional increase to 2 visits per week during the summer (up to 64 visits per year).
+Children with a diagnosis of autism or pervasive developmental disorder may qualify for increased services if medical necessity is demonstrated in the individual treatment plan.

 Indications that are not covered